Best daily deals

 Depending on your device, you could get a pretty accurate frequency response with lots of noise cancelation if you simply turned down the bass in the equalizer on the Sennheiser MOMENTUM 4 Wireless or even Apple AirPods Max.
 Both headphones have great ANC, with the AirPods Max having more ANC but fewer options in terms of connectivity, such as the AAC codec and SBC codecs only, rather than aptX on the MOMENTUM 4 Wireless, for instance.

-All of our best headphone picks have good sound quality, but what “good sound” is varies from person to person, even if the fundamentals are well agreed upon.
-If we were picking one that balances price, connectivity, and frequency response, the AKG K371 rates as a great choice.
-It boasts an excellent frequency response and a wired connection, which means you’re getting the optimal connection for sound quality.
+All of our best headphone picks have good sound quality, but “good sound” can vary from person to person, even if the fundamentals are well agreed upon.
+If we were picking one that balances price, connectivity, and frequency response, the Sennheiser MOMENTUM 4 Wireless headphones stand out for excellent sound quality, combining a close-to-ideal frequency response with customizable EQ settings for a premium listening experience.

 If you’re looking for Beats headphones and nothing else, you can check out our picks.